 7. Hand Glazed tiles

 Tiles used in the kitchen or bathroom used to be glazed by hand.
-Manufacturers like Dal-Tile, Roca Tile, Iris Ceramics, and Wow ceramics replaced this tradition.
+Manufacturers like Dal-Tile, Roca Tile, Iris Ceramics, and Wow Ceramics replaced this tradition.
 These producers make excellent quality tile in enormous quantities.
 A single tile line in one of these factories can produce enough tile for thousands of homes.
 Naturally, all these tiles look very uniform and industrial.
-Country Floors brought hand made and hand-glazed tile tradition to the United States.
+Country Floors brought hand-made and hand-glazed tile traditions to the United States.
 Initially, most of these tiles were for kitchen tiles, wall tiles, and kitchen backsplash areas.
-We are still producing tiles with this old fashioned method of hand glazing, hand dipping, and hand painting.
+We are still producing tiles with this old-fashioned method of hand glazing, hand dipping, and hand painting.
 Some of these tiles have multiple layers of glazes with different formulas.
-See an example from our Turquise Tile collection.
+See an example from our Turquoise Tile collection.

 Popular Tile Shapes

 The most popular tile for backsplash is the Subway Tile.
 Originally produced to furnish subways and tunnels, this popular tile is 3×6.
-There are new shapes such as a 3×9 long subway, and 4×12 modified subway tile is a diversion from the tradition.
-There are beveled subway tiles, straight edge subway tile, deep bevel subway tile, and many other tile and mosaic combinations.
+There are new shapes such as a 3×9 long subway, and a 4×12 modified subway tile is a diversion from the tradition.
+There are beveled subway tiles, straight-edge subway tiles, deep bevel subway tiles, and many other tile and mosaic combinations.

 Popular Tile Colors

 Traditional kitchens used to have a lot of darker granite colors.
 Absolute black granite, Tan Brown Granite, Blue Pearl Granite, and Baltic Brown were some of the most popular granite countertops.
 Naturally, these darker colors needed light color tiles to make the kitchen lighter.
 Today light color, especially white, is very trendy.
-Well, known marbles like White Carrara or Calacatta Gold marble can use any type or shape of the tile.
-You can use the same marble in smaller subway tile or use a dark color thin brick-like our Chelsea Metallic Brick collection.
-You can even use mix and match tile and colors.
+Well, known marbles like White Carrara or Calacatta Gold marble can use any type or shape of tile.
+You can use the same marble in smaller subway tiles or use a dark color thin brick-like our Chelsea Metallic Brick collection.
+You can even use mix-and-match tiles and colors.

 Kitchen Backsplash Tile Installation